monsonite/SIMPL/README.md

 Implementation.

 SIMPL can be created from half a dozen basic function routines.
+These implement the Read-Eval-Print Loop REPL

 getchar - get the next character from the text input buffer